Training Discriminative Models to Evaluate Generative Ones: Experiments

 \subsection{Adaptation of Inception Score and Frechet Inception Distance}

 We compare our evaluation method of the generative model with the two most used methods : IS and FID.
-IS and FID, as originally defined, use a model pretrained on Imagenet.
-To apply those method, it is mandatory to use the exact same model proposed in \cite{Salimans16} with the exact same parameter because in other case results are not comparable with results from other paper.
-However, as proposed in \cite{li17} we can adapt those methods to other setting (for us, MNIST and Fashion-MNIST) to compare several generative models with each other.
+IS and FID, as originally defined, use a model pretrained on ImagenNet.
+To apply these methods, it is mandatory to use the exact same model proposed in \cite{Salimans16} with the exact same parameter because otherwise results are not comparable with results from other papers.
+However, as proposed in \cite{li17} we can adapt these methods to other setting (for us, MNIST and Fashion-MNIST) to compare several generative models with each other.

 We therefore train a model for classification on $D_{train}$.
 Then we use it to produce a probability vector to compute IS and an activation vector to compute FID.
 The activation are from a layer in the middle of the model (details in appendix).
 The very same formula than IS and FID can then be used to compare models.
-As described previously, the results produced here are not comparable with results presented in other papers since they are from another model but they can be used to compare the generative models presented in this paper with each other.